-- (14d)In order to take due account of contracts and other arrangements which grant exclusive rights and which were concluded before the entry into force of this Directive, appropriate transitional measures should be established to protect the interests of the parties concerned where their exclusive rights could not qualify for the exceptions authorised under this Directive.
-Those transitional measures should allow for the parties' exclusive rights to continue to exist until the end of the contract or, for openended contacts or contracts of a very long duration, to continue to exist for a sufficiently long period to allow the parties to take appropriate measures.
-Those transitional measures should not apply to contracts or other arrangements concluded after the entry into force of this Directive and before the application of national measures transposing this Directive, in order to avoid situations whereby contracts or other long-term arrangements which are not in compliance with this Directive are concluded so as to circumvent future national transposition measures to be adopted.
-Contracts and other arrangements concluded during the transposition period should therefore comply with this Directive as from the date of application of national measures transposing this Directive. - (15) Since the objectives of this Directive, namely to facilitate the creation of Union-wide information products and services based on public sector documents, to ensure the effective cross-border use of public sector documents on the one hand by private companies, focusing on small and medium-sized enterprises, for added-value information products and services, and on the other hand by citizens to facilitate the free circulation of information and communication, cannot be sufficiently achieved by Member States and can therefore, in view of the intrinsic pan-European scope of the proposed action, be better achieved at Union level, the Union may adopt measures in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on the Functioning of the European Union.
-In accordance with the principles of proportionality, as set out in that Article, this Directive does not go beyond what is necessary in order to achieve those objectives.
+(32)In order to take due account of contracts and other arrangements which grant exclusive rights and which were concluded before the entry into force of this Directive, appropriate transitional measures should be established to protect the interests of the parties concerned where their exclusive rights do not qualify for the exceptions authorised under this Directive.
+Those transitional measures should allow for the parties' exclusive rights to continue to exist until the end of the contract or, for open-ended contacts or contracts of a very long duration, to continue to exist for a sufficiently long period to allow the parties to take appropriate measures.
+Those transitional measures should not apply to contracts or other arrangements concluded after the entry into force of this Directive but before the application of national measures transposing this Directive, in order to avoid situations whereby contracts or other long-term arrangements which do not comply with this Directive are concluded so as to circumvent future national transposition measures to be adopted.
+Contracts and other arrangements concluded after the entry into force of this Directive but before the date of application of national transposition measures should therefore comply with this Directive as from the date of application of national measures transposing this Directive.

+- Since the objectives of this Directive, namely to facilitate the creation of Union-wide information products and services based on public sector documents, to ensure the effective cross-border use of public sector documents on the one hand by private companies, particularly by small and medium-sized enterprises, for added-value information products and services, and on the other hand by citizens to facilitate the free circulation of information and communication, cannot be sufficiently achieved by Member States and can therefore, by reasons of the pan-European scope of the proposed action, be better achieved at Union level, the Union may adopt measures in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
+In accordance with the principles of proportionality, as set out in that Article, this Directive does not go beyond what is necessary in order to achieve those objectives. - (34) This Directive respects the fundamental rights and observes the principles recognised in particular by the Charter of Fundamental Rights of the European Union, including the protection of personal data (Article 8) and the right to property (Article 17).
+Nothing in this Directive should be interpreted or implemented in a manner that is inconsistent with the European Convention for the Protection of Human Rights and Fundamental Freedoms.

-- This Directive respects the fundamental rights and observes the principles recognised in particular by the Charter of Fundamental Rights of the European Union, including the protection of personal data (Article 8) and the right to property (Article 17).
-Nothing in this Directive should be interpreted or implemented in a manner that is inconsistent with the European Convention on Human Rights. - (17) It is necessary to ensure that the Member States report to the Commission on the extent of the re-use of public sector information, the conditions under which it is made available and the redress practices. - (18) The Commission should assist the Member States in implementing the Directive in a consistent way by issuing guidelines, particularly on recommended standard licenses, datasets and charging for the re-use of documents, after consulting interested parties. - (19) In accordance with the Joint Political Declaration of 28 September 2011 of Member States and the Commission on explanatory documents7, Member States have undertaken to accompany, in justified cases, the notification of their transposition measures with one or more documents explaining the relationship between the components of a directive and the corresponding parts of national transposition instruments.
-With regard to this Directive, the legislator considers the transmission of such documents to be justified. - (20) Directive 2003/98/EC should therefore be amended accordingly,
+- (35) It is necessary to ensure that the Member States report to the Commission on the extent of the re-use of public sector information, the conditions under which it is made available and the redress practices. - (36) The Commission should assist the Member States in implementing this Directive in a consistent way by issuing guidelines, particularly on recommended standard licences, datasets and charging for the re-use of documents, after consulting interested parties. - (37) Directive 2003/98/EC should therefore be amended accordingly,